 Gas cooking facilities are available to rent.
 There are stunning routes to explore in the Olifants area but sitting on the outlook deck and watching the river below is sometimes all you need to do.

 Letaba Rest Camp

 Letaba Rest Camp is situated close to three major dams on a sweeping bend of the Letaba River, and is ideally positioned for excellent game viewing.
 The camp itself is described as a magical oasis with lush gardens and gorgeous trees in what is quite a dry and bleak part of the park.
 It is a popular destination in the Kruger National Park for birders as the lush gardens and abundance of aloes attract a wide variety of birds.
-Visitors to Letaba Rest Camp have the choice of the more budget-friendly bungalows and traditional Kruger rondavels or semi-luxury guest houses and furnished safari tents.
+Visitors to Letaba Rest Camp have the choice of the more budget-friendly bungalows and traditional Kruger rondavels or semi-luxury guest houses and furnished safari tents also known as glamping.
 The rest camp offers the usual facilities including a good restaurant and shop, banking facilities, a small medical facility and a fuel station.